Beauty Cleanse Cheat Sheet

 - In case we need to mask the smell of some of the very potent and strong natural plant or herb oils in our formulations.

-Since we only use cold pressed & virgin plant oils, this means they always come with unadulterated natural aroma.
+Since we only use cold pressed & virgin plant oils in our formulations, this means they always come with unadulterated natural aroma.
 Most of the oils in cosmetic products these days are obtained from a method called Chemical Extraction.
 In this method, raw materials are heated at high temperature to refine and make it commercially available for longer shelf life.
 They are then distilled to remove the chemical solvents, bleached to remove impurities, and deodorised to remove smell and color.
-However, cold-pressing oils don’t involve use of any chemicals or high heat that can alter their composition or weaken the natural aroma.
+However, Cold-Pressing Extraction Method don’t involve use of any chemicals or high heat that can alter their composition or weaken the natural aroma.
 This means some ingredients in their purest form could be little too intense in smell for face application purposes.

 In both cases, we always choose lower than professionally recommended quantities and pick only those essential oils that are suitable for all skin types including sensitive skin, followed by rigorous testing for a few months before the launch.